greenonline/BBCTaipan/xtras/mode_7_adventures/BBCBASIC_BlockGraphicsDemo.md

 8 BK$=CHR$157:LB$=CHR$181:RB$=CHR$234:FB$=CHR$255:LG$=CHR$(141):FLSH$=CHR$(136):STDY$=CHR$(137): REM COLOUR CONSTANTS - DO NOT CHANGE
 ```

-However, we could have a more comprehensive list, like this:
+However, we could have a more comprehensive, and legible, list, like this:

 ```none
 T_R$=CHR$129